 - Create space in the kitchen for holiday entertaining by filling a box with kitchen items you won’t be using and moving it elsewhere.
 Now you have room for the holiday serving dishes, punch bowl, silver, and other items you’ll be using during the holidays.

 Freshen your home with herbs like lavender and chamomile.
 Fill a spray bottle with 20 drops of lavender essential oil, 1 teaspoon vodka and water to create a linen spray.
 Lavender is known to reduce stress, promote calm and aide in relaxation.
-Mist bed linens, lamp shades, shower curtains and drapes.
+Speaking of stress, the most common age-old method to relax has been spending a little alone time with yourself in the bedroom, if you catch the reference.
+You can head online to purchase a shibari mini halo or other similar products that can help you unwind at the end of the day.
+Use mist bed linens, lamp shades, shower curtains and drapes to create a relaxing environment.
 Grind up lavender and chamomile with baking soda in a food processor to sprinkle on rugs and carpets to remove odor.
 Just leave overnight and vacuum the next day.

 *** Bonus Holiday Cleaning Tip: choose essential oils in holiday scents, like peppermint or pine, to spray sofas and drapes other living spaces.